This blog was born in 2007.

 I write from Denver, and I’m passionate about de-freakifying open adoption and ending discrimination against adoptees.
 I’m in the trenches figuring out this parenting thing.
 I notice perfect moments and encourage you to do so, as well.
 I am a New Age Libertarian.
 I study the chakras, practice yoga and ayurveda, and tell stories.

-My book, The Open-Hearted Way to Open Adoption: Helping Your Child Grow Up Whole — written with my daughter’s birth mom — was recently published by Rowman & Littlefield and is garnering rave reviews.
+My book, The Open-Hearted Way to Open Adoption: Helping Your Child Grow Up Whole — written with my daughter’s birth mom — was published in 2013 by Rowman & Littlefield and garners rave reviews.
+The audio version will be available in mid-2016.

 - Lavender because I love all shades purple.